[pullquote]Almost 1 in every 20 children has auditory processing disorder due to which their brain cannot process sound

 Although it is a hearing-related disorder, APD is not the same as hearing loss – in fact, it may not even register as hearing loss in an audiogram or other routine tests.
 The problem here is beyond the ear and is related to the brain circuitry. [pullquote]Children with APD often act as though they are hearing impaired.
 They also have a short attention span.
 But APD is not the same as hearing loss or ADHD.[/pullquote]

 Some of the symptoms of APD are also common to other conditions.
 For instance, people with attention deficit/hyperactivity disorder (ADHD) and autism may also have trouble with understanding what’s being said or remembering it.
-However, in these cases, the symptoms can’t be traced to faulty processing of sound in the central nervous system.
+However, in these cases, the symptoms can’t be traced to the faulty processing of sound in the central nervous system.
 Also, APD could occur along with other disorders like ADHD.
 Therefore, it’s important to confirm that the difficulties with understanding speech are actually due to APD.
 An audiologist can conduct tests and give you an accurate diagnosis.9

 Managing Auditory Processing Disorder

-There’s no cure as such for APD but you can manage it by modifying the environment in which communication happens, using other skills to compensate, or making remedial changes that affect the defect itself.
+There’s no cure as such for APD but you can manage it by modifying the environment in which communication happens, using other skills to compensate, or making remedial changes that address the defect itself.

 1. Try Auditory Training Exercises

 Some activities can teach your brain to deal with sound better.
 Try the exercises we have mentioned above.
-You can try them at home or a professional can help you with this.
+You can try them at home or a professional can help you.
 Computer programs and CDs that are tailored to APD can also help.10

 2. Change The Environment

-Help people with APD work in a quiet area without the distraction of a TV or any kind of background noise.
+Help children with APD work in a quiet area without the distraction of a TV or any kind of background noise.
 Make a classroom as noise-free as possible with curtains and carpets to magnify sound.
 Change the seating arrangement such that children with APD can sit closer to the teacher and away from sources of noise like windows and fans.11

 3. Use Aids For Better Hearing And Comprehension